DennisSchmitz/Jovian_archive/README.md

 |`logs/` | Contains all Jovian log files, use these files to troubleshoot errors |
 |`profile/` | Contains the files with Snakemake and pipeline parameters |
 |`results/` | This contains all files that are important for end-users and are imported by the Jupyter Report |
+|`reference_alignment/` | Contains the files generated by the reference-alignment component of `jovian`.
+See the `results/` subdirectory for logs and results.

 Also, a hidden folder named `.snakemake` is generated.
 Do not remove or edit this folder.
 Jovian was built via `Snakemake` and this folder contains all the software and file-metadata required for proper pipeline functionality.
 ___